 - Teams can work separately

-Since space in ordinary control towers is often very limited, air traffic controllers are very much bunched together.
+Since space is often very limited in control towers, air traffic controllers are very much bunched together.
 Social distancing is an absolute impossibility here.
 With the help of an additional remote tower, however, teams can be split between two different control rooms.
-Thus they maintain sufficient distance from one another.
+Thus, they maintain sufficient distance from one another.
 Remote towers also offer air traffic controllers more space in general than the narrow turrets of airport towers.

 - Emergency operation, even when evacuating the actual tower